zepif/Test-service/README.md

 ## Contact

-Responsible Dmytro Koziuk
+Responsible
-The primary contact for this project is  https://t.me/zellti
+The primary contact for this project is  [//]: # (TODO: place link to your telegram and email)